fonnesbeck/git_tutorial/PITCHME.md

 ![](images/potato.jpg)

+Note:
-^ Mark Watney starts a new project, `potatoes`.
+ Mark Watney starts a new project, `potatoes`.
 He enters the following sequence of commands to create one Git repository inside another:

 Consider the following sequence of commands: